Search this site

-"Very well, let somebody else be Devdoot; I will act the part of the king, or the minister.
+"Very well, let somebody else be Devdoot; I will act the part of the king or the minister.
 I know by-heart the lines of five to six characters in the play," Dashu told him.

-When we informed that Gonsha was unwilling to act in the play, it was decided after an angry discussion that there was no point in antagonising Dashu further, and he should be allowed to play the part of Devdoot.
-Dashu was quite happy with the decision but he cautioned us, "If any of you annoys me again, I will spoil the play like I did last time."
+When we informed that Gonsha was unwilling to act in the play, it was decided after an angry discussion that there was no point in antagonising Dashu further and he should be allowed to play the part of Devdoot.
+Dashu was quite happy with the decision, but he cautioned us, "If any of you annoys me again, I will spoil the play like I did last time."

-Even this could have been tolerated, but Dashu insisted that he should make an appearance on the stage in the final act.
-Now, Devdoot was not supposed to appear in the final act; Dashu knew this and yet he kept insisting.
-We explained to him that Devdoot, in the previous act, had departed for heaven.
-In the final act too the minister informs the king about Devdoot's departure.
-Dashu relented, but it was clear that he was not at all happy.
+Even this could have been tolerated, but Dashu insisted that he should make an appearance on the stage in the final scene.
+We explained to Dashu that Devdoot could not appear in the final scene because he had departed for heaven in the previous scene.
+The final scene had the minister informing the king about Devdoot's departure.
+Dashu relented, but it was clear that he was not happy.

 No sooner had the minister imparted this piece of information than Dashu sprang on the stage smiling from ear to ear and sang out, "He has come back."

-This sudden intrusion from out of the blue caused the minister to fumble, and he did not know what to say next.
+This sudden intrusion from out of the blue caused the minister to fumble and he did not know what to say next.
 All of us panicked; it looked as though we would have to bring down the curtain prematurely.
 Dashu, like a smart alec, told the minister, "Go on, complete what you had begun to say."
 But this only scared the minister all the more.